-Origin time & event location
+Origin time and event location

-Figure 3 shows seismic record sections for two large-scale rockslides in different areas of the eastern Alps, that show patterns of distinct seismic phase arrivals, which are common for most of the rockslides in this study.
-Despite the emergent character of the rockslide signals we can identify a first arrival that travels with an apparent velocity of approximately 5.0 km/s.
+Figure 3 shows seismic record sections for two large-scale rockslides in different areas of the Eastern Alps with patterns of distinct seismic phase arrivals, which are common for most of the rockslides in this study.
+Despite the emergent character of the rockslide signals we can identify a first arrival that travels with an apparent velocity of approximately $5.0 \,\mathrm{km \, s^{-1}}$ .
 We thus assume that this arrival is a P wave.
-For eight events (Einserkofel, Hochwand, Gamsgrube, Trins, Stubaital, Dobratsch, Mellental, Zwölferkofel) a distinct second arrival is visible, which is usually stronger than the first arrival and sometimes (in case of low signal-to-noise ratio) is the only visible signal.
-This arrival travels with an apparent velocity of approximately 3.0 km/s and we suggest that it is due to S waves or surface waves (see Discussion section).
-We exclude that the two distinct arrivals reflect two separate events, since with increasing distance we observe increasing separation time.
+For eight events (Einserkofel, Hochwand, Gamsgrube, Trins, Stubaital, Dobratsch, Mellental, Zwölferkofel) a distinct second arrival is visible, which is usually stronger than the first arrival and sometimes (in the case of a low signal-to-noise ratio) is the only visible signal.
+This arrival travels with an apparent velocity of approximately $3.0 \,\mathrm{km \, s^{-1}}$ and we suggest that it is due to S waves or surface waves (see Discussion section).
+We exclude the possibility that the two distinct arrivals reflect two separate events, since with increasing distance we observe increasing separation time.
 In addition, no such separation is visible on the records of the stations closest to the rockslide.

 We run a grid search to estimate the origin time and location of the rockslides based on the onset times determined by the kurtosis picker.
-The search area is a rectangle with 5 km grid spacing spanned by all seismic stations with positive STA/LTA detection.
-Time is scanned in steps of 2 s between the earliest measured onset time (= latest possible origin time) and an estimated earliest possible origin time which is set as the first onset pick minus the maximum travel time along the grid diagonal.
-For each grid point and each time step we calculate the theoretical arrival time (fixed velocity of 5.0 km/s, no topography) for all stations and its difference (= residual) to the measured onset time.
-The grid point and time where the root-mean-square (RMS) value of the set of station residuals is minimized is set as preliminary origin time and event location (see Fig. 4).
-For one third of the rockslides analyzed within this study the simple grid search location is already quite satisfactory, with results that are significantly less than 10 km from the true rockslide location.
+The search area is a rectangle with 5 km grid spacing spanned by all seismic stations with positive STA / LTA detection.
+Time is scanned in steps of 2 s between the earliest measured onset time (latest possible origin time) and an estimated earliest possible origin time that is set as the first onset pick minus the maximum travel time along the grid diagonal.
+For each grid point and each time step we calculate the theoretical arrival time (fixed velocity of $5.0 \,\mathrm{km \, s^{-1}}$ , no topography) for all stations and its difference (residual) to the measured onset time.
+The grid point and time at which the root mean square (RMS) value of the set of station residuals is minimized is set as the preliminary origin time and event location (see Fig. 4).
+For one-third of the rockslides analyzed within this study the simple grid search location is already quite satisfactory, with results that are significantly less than 10 km from the true rockslide location.

-To overcome the simplifications of the grid search we subsequently perform an iterative location routine as is done for earthquakes, using the HYPOCENTER code (Havskov and Ottemoller, 1999) and a simple 1D velocity model suitable for the eastern Alps (Hausmann et al., 2010).
-The kurtosis-based onset picks are treated as crustal Pg waves.
-The results are summarized in Table 2 and demonstrate the location accuracy which can be achieved even for emergent rockslide signals with regional seismic records.
-8 of 18 tested events were located less than 6 km from the true location.
-4 events could not be located due to very low signal-to-noise ratio or insufficient number of stations.
-We discuss possible limitations and reasons for outliers as well as the robustness of the results in the discussion section below.
+To overcome the simplifications of the grid search we subsequently perform an iterative location routine as is done for earthquakes using the HYPOCENTER code (Havskov and Ottemoller, 1999) and a simple 1-D velocity model suitable for the Eastern Alps (Hausmann et al., 2010).
+The kurtosisbased onset picks are treated as crustal P waves.
+The results are summarized in Table 2 and demonstrate that good location accuracy can be achieved with regional seismic networks even for emergent rockslide signals.
+Eight of 18 tested events were located less than 6 km from the true location.
+Four events could not be located due to a very low signalto-noise ratio or insufficient number of stations.
+We discuss possible limitations and reasons for outliers as well as the robustness of the results in the Discussion section.